GrayChristopher/TrashLab_ICP_Engine/README.md

 - false-positive domain resolution
 - missing fleet / employee data
 - service lines that are not explicitly described online
+- free/trial API limits that are unsuitable for production volume

 The prototype addresses these by preserving provenance, validating sources independently, applying domain guardrails, keeping evidence URLs, and treating missing information as unknown.

+The search API stage is intentionally treated as a **candidate-generation mechanism**, not unquestioned ground truth.
+Candidate websites are validated before being used as enrichment evidence.

-At production scale I would add stronger entity resolution, automated domain verification, source freshness monitoring, licensed enrichment, and QA sampling.
+At production scale I would add stronger entity resolution, automated domain verification, source freshness monitoring, licensed enrichment, and ongoing QA sampling.

+## Production Improvements

+With production access and budget, the next improvements would be:

+1. replace or supplement free search APIs with licensed enrichment providers
+2. expand the municipal and regulatory source registry nationally
+3. strengthen entity resolution across company names, DBAs, locations, and parent companies
+4. add automated source freshness and parser-health monitoring
+5. improve fleet and employee-size enrichment
+6. add contact-level enrichment for relevant operational and executive personas
+7. measure enrichment providers against verified-record yield and cost
+8. schedule recurring refresh and automatic ICP rescoring

+The prototype is therefore not dependent on SerpApi or You.com.
+Those providers were appropriate tools for the constraints of this exercise; the provider layer can be upgraded independently.

 ## Design Principle